cisco/mindmeld/source/blueprints/video_discovery.rst

 10. Testing and Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once all the individual pieces (NLP, Question Answererer, Dialogue State Handlers) have been trained, configured, or implemented, use the :class:`Conversation` class in Workbench to perform an end-to-end test of your conversational app.
+Once all the individual pieces (NLP, Question Answererer, Dialogue State Handlers) have been trained, configured, or implemented, use the :class:`Conversation` class in MindMeld to perform an end-to-end test of your conversational app.

 For instance: